Hiking

 - 1059 m

-To the summit hut high above Lake Walen The Alvier is one of the best vantage points in eastern Switzerland.
-Its location in the mountain range between the St. Gallen Rhine Valley and the Walensee furrow opens up magnificent views, for example of the Grisons and Glarus Alps, the striking Churfirsten chain and far into Vorarlberg and Tyrol.
-At the small, modest summit hut, paths from different sides converge, with various roads on the Werdenberg shortening access.
-We opt here for the popular steep path that leads from the Palfrieser Alpbalkon towards the summit and return via the east-facing Schaneralp, thus making a kind of loop around the striking Gauschla.
-At the top, you can see as far as the eye can see and will probably be most fascinated by the fjord-like Walensee.
-And if you are a mountain romantic with enough leisure time, you should stay in the Alvierhütte to capture the very special atmosphere ...
+To the summit hut high above Lake Walen: The Alvier is one of the best viewpoints in Eastern Switzerland.
+Its location in the mountain range between the St. Gallen Rhine Valley and the Walensee valley offers magnificent vistas, including the Grisons and Glarus Alps, the striking Churfirsten mountain range, and far into Vorarlberg and Tyrol.
+Paths from various directions converge at the small, unassuming summit hut, with several roads on the Werdenberg offering shorter access.
+We opt for the popular steep path that leads up to the summit from the Palfrieser Alp balcony and return via the Schaneralp on the east side, thus essentially skirting the distinctive Gauschla.
+At the top, the view stretches as far as the eye can see, and you'll likely be most captivated by the fjord-like Lake Walen.
+And for those with enough leisure time, a romantic mountain experience is well worth staying at the Alvier hut to soak up the truly special atmosphere…

 A tour by: